tocisz/sokoban.love/README.md

 ## TODO

-- [ ] store and show best result for the level
 - [ ] automatic push of selected box
 - [ ] scale down to fit level on Android
 - [ ] move by dragging on Android